alvicstep/kintwin/layouts/readme.md

     - from a current caret position to the end of the line
     - multiple lines
     - multiple pages
-- executing  key combinations in a sequence can also be very beneficial.
-For example, executing "KEYPAD + O" and then "KEYPAD + SHIFT + U" selects the whole line of text in any text editor.
+- with little practice you will be able to string together different key combinations.
+For example, executing `KEYPAD + O` and then `KEYPAD + SHIFT + U` selects the whole line of text with barely any finger movement.
+The best part is that it works in any text editor!
-- keypad layer allows accessing the following keys by moving one finger away from the home row
+- keypad layer allows accessing **F1-F12** and **ESC** keys by moving only a single finger away from the home row, making it very fast and convenient
-    - function keys (F1-F12)
-    - **ESC** key
-    - **CAPSLOCK** key
-- **KEYPAD** key is a "momentary" modifier key which is used to switch to the keypad layer while the key is being pressed.
-There are 2 KEYPAD keys which are ENTER/DELETE keys on Kinesis thumb cluster keyboards
-- **KEYPAD** key can also be used to access US ANSI Shifted Symbols instead of pressing a SHIFT key
+- **KEYPAD** key can be used to access US ANSI Shifted Symbols instead of pressing a SHIFT key.
+This gives you two advantages: it makes KEYPAD key a "go to" key which is used in almost all operations unrelated to typing of letters.
+To understand the second advantage, compare pressing `SHIFT + 0` and `KEYPAD + 0` using the right hand
-- **NUMPAD** "momentary" modifier key can be used to quickly switch to a numpad while typing alphanumeric strings
+- **NUMPAD** "momentary" modifier key can be used to quickly switch to a numeric pad while typing alphanumeric strings.
+In a stock Kinesis firmware you would have to switch to KEYPAD layer and then press NUMLOCK key which makes it unusable for this task
+- **NUMPAD** key in the right thumb cluster can be used to switch to a numeric pad for long numeric sequences

 #### Layout Layers